 You’ll find restaurants all over the city serving up warm Chili con Carne.
 If you’re exploring the Altstadt, you can stop in at Sausalitos on Bolkerstr. for a bowl of chili (or order from home)!
 Casita Mexicana, Chidonkey, and Chicos are a few more of our Mexican favorites serving up delicious burritos, wraps, and tortillas with guac.

-German’s might not celebrate Halloween as we do in North America, but there is still a ton of events taking place on October 31st every year in the city.
+Germans might not celebrate Halloween as we do in North America, but there are still a ton of events taking place on October 31st every year in the city.
 My recommendation would be to do a pub crawl in the Altstadt and celebrate in multiple different bars – there really are some amazing spots to party in the old town.

 If you’re still in need of a halloween costume, Deiters in Düsseldorf has an amazing selection (also online) and thanks to the almighty Karneval season, we also have awesome online shops like the Karneval-MEGASTORE.